BioNomad/tuftsTutorials/docs/tools/r-interactive.md

 srun -p interactive -n 2 --mem=4g --pty bash
 ```

-!!! note
+- The Interactive partition has a default 4-hour time limit.

-    Interactive partition has a default 4-hour time limit.
-For more information on how to allocate resources on Tufts HPC cluster, check out:
+- For more information on how to allocate resources on Tufts HPC cluster, check out:

-    [Compute Resources :octicons-info-16:](../hpc-user-guide/compute-resources.md){:target="_blank" rel="noopener" .md-button .md-button--primary }
+!!! info "[Compute Resources](../hpc-user-guide/compute-resources.md){:target="_blank" rel="noopener"}"

 - Within the interactive session, you can start R